Please note that in general I do not accept friend requests from people I do not know in the real world. It's nothing personal!

 I've been a bit of a geek for as long as I can remember.
 I love gadgets - I just wish I had the income to support my habit!

 My first PDA was a Psion 5, followed by a Psion 5mx - possibly the most advanced handheld gadgets of their time, and with a QWERTY keyboard that in my view has still never been beaten on a pocketable device.
 I could actually touch type on it.
 I ran my life on that thing, with no thought of synchronising with anything else - nor any desire to.
-I am now looking forward to the Gemini Psion 5 lookalike, running Android or Linux (which I backed on Indiegogo).
+Sadly, the Gemini Psion 5 lookalike, running Android or Linux (which I backed on Indiegogo) didn't quite match up to my memories of the Psion 5.
+I guess I didn't used to use commas much back in the day.

 I'll post here sporadically (and definitely not regularly) about things that interest me enough in to put pen to paper (or rather, fingers to keyboard).